Adsterra

 Jagannath Puri

-Mahesh (Shiva) – The Destroyer and Transformer
+Lord Shiva (Mahesh) – The Destroyer and Transformer

 Role in Scriptures

-His stories appear prominently in:
+His stories are found in:

 Shiva Purana